PMFlow/ScientificMisconduct/1_Song&Jiang_OklahomaStateUniversity/Song&Jiang_falsification_GRWvsFD_Paper3/README.md

 - 'main_Richy_1D_GRW.m' is the Matlab code for the biased GRW (BGRW) L-scheme for Richards' equation using the "reduced fluctuations algorithm".

+- 'main_Richy_1D_GRW_trunc.m' solves the Richards equation with a Truncation Scheme which disregards the rests of the truncations done by 'floor' functions.

 - 'theta_exp.m' provides the unsaturated/saturated water content as a function of pressure head ccording to the exponential parameterization.

 - 'IC_Richy_sat_101.mat' is a file containing the initial condition.

 - 'pGRWe3.mat' ... 'pGRWe24.mat' are files containing the pressure head computed with the BGRW code for increasing numbers of particles N=1e-3, ... , N=1e-24.

+- 'rGRWe3.mat' ... 'rGRWe24.mat' are files containing the pressure head computed with the Truncation Scheme
+-
 - 'pFD.mat' is the file containing the finite difference solution.

 - 'comparison_GRW_FD.m' compares the BGRW and FD solutions.

+- 'comparison_GRW_FD_trunc.m' compares the FD and Truncation Scheme solutions.

 - 'Fig.1.png' and 'Fig.2.png' present the results of the comparison.